odysseyhack/mvp-workshop/README.md

 ## Problem/case (problem analysis)
 _Please describe the problem you are solving_
 * There is no way for small-scale green energy producers to validate the energy they produce
-* There are no enough incentives for them to register
+* There are not enough incentives for them to register
-> Only 30% of households with PV devices in Netherlands are actually registered
+> Only 30% of households with PV devices in the Netherlands are actually registered
-* There is no way to prove that the energy going to the grid is green, thus resulting with "green-washing" - grey energy trading on the green energy market
+* There is no way to prove that the energy going to the grid is green, thus resulting in "green-washing" - grey energy trading on the green energy market

 ## Solution
 _What did you make and why is this a game-changer?_